 When moving into a new apartment or house, one of the most exciting things is the blank canvas you have to start creating your home.
 It’s also one of the most stressful.
 Many of us resort to the one-click wonders of big box stores to fill our spaces with what appear to be the cheapest, easiest options.

 But apart from the headache of overwhelming options, unreliable deliveries, and painstaking assembly, the reality of mass-produced furniture has a more insidious side effect.
 What we save out of pocket comes at a significant cost to the environment.
 Here’s what you should know, and can do, to make a conscious choice for your home.

 “Garbage in, garbage out”

-Furniture is one of the fastest growing landfill categories.
-Two years ago, the EPA found furniture accounted for more than 12 million tons (almost 5 percent) of municipal waste in the United States.
-F-waste, as it is not so affectionately dubbed, constitutes the second largest portion of urban waste.
+Furniture is one of the fastest-growing landfill categories.
+In 2018, the Environmental Protection Agency (EPA) found furniture accounted for more than 12 million tons of municipal waste in the United States.
+F-waste, as it’s not so affectionately dubbed, constitutes the second largest portion of urban waste.

 You’ve most likely seen this for yourself when walking down city streets.
 Have you ever had to sidestep an abandoned sofa or disassembled bed frame?
 Sometimes furniture doesn’t even make it to landfills.
 Instead, it ends up as litter on the sidewalk.

 Recycling is great in theory, but the mix of materials and chemicals that comprise each item of furniture makes it nearly impossible to process in a recycling facility.
-For example, particle board—a material commonly found in cheaper furniture—is not recyclable or biodegradable because of its chemical resin and plastic laminate.
-Ultimately, 80 percent of waste goes straight to the dump, making furniture the least recycled household item.
+For example, particleboard—a material commonly found in cheaper furniture—isn’t recyclable or biodegradable because of its chemical resin and plastic laminate.
+Ultimately, 80% of waste goes straight to the dump, making furniture the least recycled household item.